Physical Fitness: Meaning, Importance, Key Components & Program

 5. Body Composition

-Body composition refers to the proportion of fat, muscle, bone, and other tissues in the body.
+Body composition refers to the proportion of body fat, muscle, bone, and other tissues.
 It is an indicator of overall health and fitness.

 Maintaining a healthy body composition involves balancing muscle mass and body fat percentage through a combination of regular exercise and a balanced diet.